 Sushila provides strategic and operational leadership to the provincial Peritoneal Dialysis (PD), Home Hemodialysis (HHD) and Palliative Care committees and nursing groups, and collaborates with the regional PD and HHD programs.
 In her role, she oversees annual work plans and projects for these committees, as well as supports PD/HHD vendor management.
 She also manages BC Renal value-add funding for regional and provincial initiatives.

 Ron is responsible for the strategic and operational leadership for contract management, issues management, risk management, privacy, and process evaluation / improvement.
-In addition, Ron is the Chair of the BC Renal Network’s Emergency Management Committee as well as the Facilities & Equipment Planning Committee.
+In addition, Ron is the Chair of the Facilities & Equipment Planning Committee.